By: Team Team CS2103T-F14-4 Since: Sep 2019 Licence: MIT

 Calculate the duration of proposed

-EventTime
+EventTime -

 Perform a linear greedy search in the schedule, to find the first slot that can fit the duration

-Since the schedule guarantees no overlapping EventTime , there is no complication in handling the start and end times.
+Since the schedule guarantees no overlapping EventTime, there is no complication in handling the start and end times.

 |

-In order to enforce the optimised scheduling method above, the program will block every assign
+In order to enforce the optimised scheduling method above, the program will block every assign command that has a suboptimal proposed time, unless the user uses the force argument.

-The following activity diagram summarizes the checks happened when user executes an assign
+The following activity diagram summarizes the checks happened when user executes an assign command.

-After the above checks has passed, assign
+After the above checks has passed, assign command will:

 -